Who we are

 Your support makes a difference when it matters most

-The Netherlands Refugee Foundation is fiercely independent and relies heavily on support of individual donors.
-We can honestly say that, without our loyal donors, our work would not be possible.
-It is this support that allows us to respond immediately to emerging crises, develop and implement innovative solutions and be a vocal advocate for refugee rights.
-Will you join us and stand with refugees worldwide?
+The Netherlands Refugee Foundation remains fiercely independent, relying on the generosity of individual donors.
+Without this loyal support, our work simply wouldn’t be possible.
+It empowers us to respond swiftly to new crises, create innovative solutions, and advocate tirelessly for refugee rights.
+Will you stand with refugees worldwide and join us today?

 Supervisory Board